VANTHEBRAND/vanrss/README.md

 [D1](https://developers.cloudflare.com/d1/) to store metadata, and [Zero Trust](https://www.cloudflare.com/products/zero-trust/) to provide logins to the admin dashboard.
 Cloudflare provides very generous free usage quotas, making it an affordable solution for personal or small business use.
-While you will still need to pay for a domain name, hosting microfeed on Cloudflare is essentially free.
+While you will still need to pay for a domain name, hosting vanfeed on Cloudflare is essentially free.

 With vanfeed, you can publish a variety of content such as audios, videos, photos, documents, blog posts, and external URLs to a customizable website, an RSS feed, and a [JSON feed](https://www.jsonfeed.org/).